A Fifth of Our Native Plant Species Are in Danger

 How does a plant survive in rock crevices scoured by frigid torrents?

 High-energy river systems are some of the most dynamic habitats in New England.
-As spring arrives, the winter’s ice retreats, and flood waters and ice blocks move down the river with incredible power, scouring the shorelines and sometimes taking out bridges along the way.
-Yet a surprising number of rare plant species make their home along these rivers, including the globally rare Jesup’s milk-vetch (Astragalus robbinsii var. jesupii) on the Connecticut River in Vermont and New Hampshire.
+As spring arrives, the winter’s ice retreats, and flood waters and ice blocks move down rivers with incredible power, scouring the shorelines and sometimes taking out bridges along the way.
+Yet a surprising number of rare plant species make their home along these rivers, including the globally rare Jesup’s milk-vetch (Astragalus robbinsii var. jesupii), which grows in only three places in the world, all of which lie along a 16-mile stretch of the Connecticut River in Vermont and New Hampshire.

-The proper conditions for this rare vetch are apparently not very prevalent, for this plant is found at only three locations in the world, all within a 16-mile stretch of the Connecticut River.
+Jesup’s milk-vetch grows in the thin pockets of soil deposited on the rugged ledges of the riverbank.
 The plants bloom in late May or early June, and, like many species in highly disturbed environments, reproduce primarily by seed.
-Flooding can occur at any time during the growing season, and this species’ survival tactic seems to be to try to seed itself around as much as possible, increasing the chances that some offspring can find a suitable spot to germinate, mature, and produce seed.
+Flooding can occur at any time during the growing season, and this species’ survival tactic seems to be to try to seed itself around as much as possible, increasing the chances that some offspring can find a suitable spot to germinate.

 A Matter of Sunlight—but How Much?